State Management

 Additionally, you can query for whether or not the RADFish application is online or offline by leveraging the navigator API.

-Note, that this service worker is preconfigured when using the boilerplate react-javascript template
+Note: This service worker is preconfigured when using the boilerplate

 import { Application, useOfflineStatus } from "@nmfs-radfish/react-radfish";